savvyt/twitter/README.md

 If your Dataflow job doesn't run, you should double check to make sure that the necessary Dataflow APIs have been enabled (using the command `gcloud services enable dataflow.googleapis.com`).

 # Notes

+One thing to keep in mind is that the tweets that are streamed into this pipeline come from a random sample that's just 1% of all tweets.
+So if you streamed in tweets containing `#trending` and you got back 10,000 tweets in the first minute, those 10,000 tweets originated in just a 1% random sample of all of Twitter's new content posted in that minute.
+In other words, the results don't include every single tweet containing #trending.
+They include every tweet within a 1% sample that contained #trending.

 To get this project off the ground, I initially borrowed code from here: